 Bicycle laws can be confusing, for more questions we recommend contacting the best bicycle accident lawyer Atlanta has to offer!

 It’s important after a bicycle crash to get a copy of the police report.
 Often, the bicycle accident victim is in no condition to speak with the police at the scene, so the police report might only contain the driver’s version of events.
 This report could be biased and used against you, so it’s essential to review the report, correct any inaccuracies or omissions, and get your side in.
 This is just one of the aspects of your case we can help you with as we strive to make sure you get the medical care and compensation you need to deal with your injuries and move on with your life after a serious crash.

-If you or a loved one has been hurt in an Atlanta bicycle accident, call Durham Law Group at 404-845-3434 for a free consultation.
+If you or a loved one needs an Atlanta bicycle accident attorney, call Durham Law Group at 404-845-3434 for a free consultation.